paulrobertlloyd/nhsnotes/app/posts/week-23-after-the-design-sprint.md

 Here in the NHS there are some public roadmaps, including [for the NHS APP](https://digital.nhs.uk/services/nhs-app/roadmap) and [for NHS.UK](https://digital.nhs.uk/services/nhs.uk/nhs.uk-roadmap-and-strategy) but it’s not something our team has done yet.

+## Connecting people

+I had some nice feedback this week that I’m a good ‘networker and people connector’.

+I’ll take the compliment, but I’m sure there are still dozens of people I’ve not met yet who would be useful to get to know.
+Something to keep working on!

 ## Links

 * [What we mean when we say “Be Bold”](https://public.digital/pd-insights/blog/2024/10/what-we-mean-when-we-say-be-bold) from Public Digital is great and suggests that the NHS could pivot to enable patients to continually monitoring some conditions remotely, rather than just digitising existing checkup services